 Regular ‘booster’ vaccinations are necessary to keep a dog’s immunity levels high enough to protect them against disease throughout their life.
 Your vet will advise you on how often your pet needs to be vaccinated.

 Your vet can talk you through the vaccinations available and the recommended protocol for your dog.
 They can also advise you on the common side-effects to look out for following vaccination (usually very mild), and any limitations or safety considerations which may apply for you and/or your dog.
+To help you budget, you can check the costs of puppy vaccinations with your local vet before starting your search for a dog.

 Not all illnesses are covered by vaccinations, so you should contact your vet immediately if your dog becomes unwell- vaccinated or not.